-We finished out our summer with a 2-week home swap in Paris with 6yo Tiny Traveler.
-We covered a lot of ground.
-And while lots of guides will tell you what to do.
-I thought it would be helpful to offer some tips on what to pack.
-Here five essentials we were glad to have with us.
+We finished out our summer with a 2-week home swap vacation in Paris with our 6yo.
+We covered a lot of ground and did much more than we hoped we would.
+And while lots of guides will tell you what to do in Paris with kids.

 1. This Is Paris:

 Tiny Traveler pored over it throughout the trip.
 She also insisted we carry our hardcover edition in my backpack so we could open it and read each time we came to site mentioned.

-We didn’t hear a single “How much further?” plea and I knew I’d been clever.
+We didn’t hear a single, “How much further?” plea and I knew I’d been clever.
 We had many similar long walks throughout our stay (some not on purpose) with nary a complaint.

 Tip: We left it home the day we visited Montmartre, which is too hilly, cobbled-stoned and swarming with tourists for any decent scooting.

 3 and 4.
 Bathing Suits and Caps: